-Sometimes while working on excel, we insert too many comments and notes, and often their position is needed to change so that they don’t hide the necessary data behind them on the worksheet.
+Sometimes while working on Excel, we insert too many comments and notes, and often their position needs to change so that they don’t hide the necessary data behind them on the worksheet.
 But subsequently, we may need to reset the comment position.
-In this article, I will show you how to reset comment position in excel.
+In this article, I will show you how to reset the comment position in Excel with easy steps.

-Step-by-Step Procedures to Reset Comment Position in Excel
+How to Reset Comment Position in Excel: With Easy Steps

 Step 01: Open Visual Basic Editor